laberning/openrowingmonitor/docs/rower_settings.md

 By selecting all these lines, you can see the "Goodness of Fit" for all calculations, see what the typical variation in "Goodness of Fit" is, and when a "Goodness of Fit" signals a deviant drag factor.
 Based on the logs, you should be able to set a minimumDragQuality.
 Please note: rejecting a dragfactor isn't much of an issue, as Open Rowing Monitor always retains the latest reliable dragfactor.

 Another measure to prevent sudden drag changes, is **dragFactorSmoothing**: this setting applies a median filter on a series of valid drag factors, further reducing the effect of outliers.
 Typically this is set to 5 strokes, but it could set to a different value if the drag calculation results in a wildly varying drag factor.

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

-## Settings you can tweak

-#### sprocketRadius (revisited)
+### sprocketRadius (revisited)

 **sprocketRadius** tells Open Rowing Monitor how big the sprocket is that attaches your belt/chain to your flywheel.
 This setting is used in several calculations and is involved in calculating the handle force for stroke detection.
 Its accuracy isn't super-critical, you can change it afterwards to something more accurate, but remember that when the sprocket radius doubles, so should the *minumumForceBeforeStroke*.The default value will work OK for most rowers, but sometimes it needs to be changed for a specific rower.
 In the later section, we will describe how to optimally tune it.

+## Settings you can tweak

 Some people want it all, and we're happy to give to you when your rower and your Raspberry Pi can handle the pain.
 Some interesting settings: